|

 unmrshalled at all, and its data is still in the source BeeTree.
 This

-depends on the return of your btfShouldUnmarshal
+depends on the return of your btfShouldUnmarshal; if this

 returns true, then the marshalled data is buffered, if false it's left